mmb-irb/loader-base/README.md

 ⚠️ No sensible default value is provided for any of these fields, they **need to be defined** ⚠️

 An `.env` file must be created in the project root.
-The file `git.env` can be taken as an example.
+The file `.env.git` can be taken as an example.
 The file must contain the following environment variables (the DB user needs to have writing rights):

 | key              | value   | description                                     |
 | ---------------- | ------- | ----------------------------------------------- |